alpcihan/CS405-Computer-Graphics/p3_opengl_3d_2/README.md

 OpenGL 3D Part 2
 =================================
-3D mini-game with 3rd person player control on a spherical world.
+3D mini-game with a 3rd person controller on a spherical world.

 The aim is to escape from two agents that are chasing the player.